 You might be wondering, “Well, what about Telnyx?”

 The good news is, Telnyx has been unaffected by the AWS outage, because unlike Twilio and other competitors, our global private network is built on a multi-cloud and multi-site infrastructure, which means that when one cloud provider goes down, it automatically falls back on other providers.
-We also have features like Remote Call Recovery, which instantly triggers the automatic recovery of calls as soon as an infrastructure failure is detected by our monitoring mechanisms -- as a result, we can confidently stand behind our 99.999% uptime guarantee.
+We also have features like Remote Call Recovery, which instantly triggers the automatic recovery of calls as soon as an infrastructure failure is detected by our monitoring mechanisms.

 In other words, our ability to deliver messages or connect calls doesn’t rest on the hands of one single cloud service provider.
 Take a look at our network, compared to our competitors.